wp-plugins/wp-fjqgrid/readme.txt

 * simplify formatting settings on frontend for each field of a selected table

 == Screenshots ==
-1. Setup 'WP FjqGrid'
+1. Setup 'WPF-jqGrid'
-2. Sample of 'WP FjqGrid' front page, see live at <a href="http://faina09.it/category/wp-plugins/wpfjqgrid/">WP FjqGrid developer's site</a>
+2. Sample of 'WPF-jqGrid' front page, see live at <a href="http://faina09.it/category/wp-plugins/wpfjqgrid/">WPF-jqGrid developer's site</a>
-3. Edit popup window, see live at <a href="http://faina09.it/category/wp-plugins/wpfjqgrid/">WP FjqGrid developer's site</a>
+3. Edit popup window, see live at <a href="http://faina09.it/category/wp-plugins/wpfjqgrid/">WPF-jqGrid developer's site</a>

 == Changelog ==
+= 0.10 =
+* sortby=field,asc|desc into shortcode
+* ATTENTION: renamed, need resave setup page and rename shortcode to [wpf-jqgrid]

 = 0.09 =
 * admin-ajax.php path fix (tnx to michael walker)